acmgroup/destinydocs/readme.md

 1. **GWS:** GWS, or ACM Gateway Services Allows you to receive messages directly from our messaging gateways.
-These gateways communicate directly with hardware devices such as GPS tracking units and pass it along to other services down the pipeline.
+These gateways communicate directly with hardware devices such as GPS tracking units (typically over TCP/UDP) and pass it along to other services down the pipeline.
 This is the most direct route to the devices you want to monitor.

    We also refer to this as *Stage 1* in our backend services.
    Stage 1 converts the raw data from various types of devices and